According to the National Institute on Alcohol Abuse and Alcoholism

 - the trouble with memory or understanding

 If identified and treated early, hypertension can be temporary.
-However, in situations where chronic alcohol abuse is present, it can cause some serious damage.
+However, in situations where chronic alcohol use is present, it can cause some serious damage.

 How Is Hypertension Treated?

 A lifestyle change is the first step to take toward controlling your high blood pressure.
 To help lower your blood pressure naturally, a doctor may recommend the following lifestyle changes, such as:

 - incorporate a low-sodium, heart-healthy diet